This might be the most valuable article you’ve ever come across.

 - You may see some additional options depending on your item, but these aren’t so important.

 - Price is what you’ll be selling the item for.
 This is what the customer pays.
 Before you name a price, do your homework.
 Research.
-Know what your competitors are charging.
+To beat your dropshipping competitors, know how much they are charging.
 Don’t undercharge, but don’t overcharge either, or you risk getting very little sales.
 Also, ensure that you have a substantial profit margin - I usually aim for around $15, but I’ve gone for around $24 for this one.

 - Compared At Price is a display price that gives a sense of discount - a bargain.
 Here’s a pro tip: always make your compared-at price double the cost of your actual price.
 That gives a sense of a huge sale, -50% off!
 That’ll help you get more sales.